quantling/pyndl/doc/source/development.rst

    .. code:: bash

        git add -u
-       git commit -m'fixes #42 by posing the question in the right way'
+       git commit -m 'fixes #42 by posing the question in the right way'

    You can reference relevant issues in commit messages (like #42) to make GitHub link issues and commits together, and with phrase like "fixes #42" you can